dychi/dotfiles/README.md

 # dotfiles

-This dotfiles can be used for develop your enviroment.
+This dotfiles can be used for developing your enviroment.

 ## Requirement